wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-transport-issues/includes/2-troubleshoot-network-based-issues.md

 :::row-end:::

-### DNS
+### Required Domain Name System (DNS) records

 The ability to resolve hostnames is critical for Exchange transport components to route mail between each other and to/from external mail relay hosts.

-When dealing with external mail relay hosts, the following DNS records are required to help validate your server’s identity to other SMTP hosts; in doing so, remote hosts can understand where to route messages for the domain names that an organization uses to send and receive email:
+When dealing with external mail relay hosts, DNS records help validate your server’s identity to other SMTP hosts.
+In doing so, remote hosts can understand where to route messages for the domain names that an organization uses to send and receive email.
+The following DNS records are required to help validate your server’s identity to other SMTP hosts:

  -  **Mail Exchanger (MX) record**.
 A mail exchanger (MX) record should be published in your organization’s external DNS that points to the internet facing SMTP server that receives mail.
  -  **Host (A) record and Reverse lookup (PTR) record**.
 The internet-facing server that an organization uses to relay messages to other organizations should also have a host (A) record and reverse lookup (PTR) record published which correspond to the hostname that is used during SMTP conversations with other hosts.